Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure

 Flip flops (or thongs!) will be your saviour

 This applies to all campgrounds, but especially to busy ones.
 Taking a shower in public facilities is great to freshen up, but don’t leave yourself prone to all the nasties that live on the ground in these areas.

-As they say with anything in nature, leave what you find, and this includes all the gremlins that live in public wash areas!
+As they say with anything in nature, leave what you find, including all the gremlins that live in public wash areas!
 Nice!

-We recently found out one tip that we thought was a great idea – using puppy training pee pads.
-They are great to quickly stand on when needed or to cover areas you want to place your clothes, etc. while taking a shower.
+We recently discovered one tip we thought was a great idea – using puppy training pee pads.
+They are great to stand on quickly when needed or to cover areas you want to place your clothes, etc. while taking a shower.
 Genius!

 Don’t leave valuables out

 Again, this is another one that applies to all campgrounds, but even more so in busy ones.
 If the odd chair goes walkabout or bottle of water disappears, it’s often not the end of the world.
 Leaving expensive equipment out overnight though and it may end in tears.

 Lots of people roam around the night in busy campsites.
 Try not to offer them an invitation to help themselves.
-Often it’s just drunken stupidity and you find your chair randomly on top of someone’s car roof with an insanely hungover body sleeping it off in it.
+Often it’s just drunken stupidity, and you find your chair randomly on top of someone’s car roof with an insanely hungover body sleeping it off in it.
 But still, it’s just not worth the hassle!
+Don’t give anyone the opportunity.

 Blow your whistle

 Worried about your own security or safety?
-A good tip we heard, although we have not had to use it yet (thankfully) is to carry a whistle with you.
-By having lots of people around, this is sure to attract the attention of others during an unwanted situation.
+A good tip we heard, although we have not had to use it yet (thankfully), is to carry a whistle with you.
+Having lots of people around, is sure to attract the attention of others during an unwanted situation.

 This can apply to absolutely anyone.